varunlaul24/notesAppBot/README.md

 ## Future Enhancements

 1. Mark a note as important.
+2. Edit Notes
-2. Separate notes by user.
+3. Separate notes by user.